Home > Reviews > Juno Mattress Review

 Edge Support

-Juno doesn’t have a reinforced border or edge in its design.
-As a lightweight woman, this didn’t cause any concern.
-However, heavier testers did notice they sank into the foundational foam when sitting close to the edge.
+The Juno Mattress does not have a reinforced border or edge support system in its design.
+As a lightweight sleeper, this didn’t cause significant concern for me personally.
+However, heavier testers did notice they sank into the support foam poly foam foundation when sitting or lying close to the edge — a predictable limitation of a thin, two-layer foam bed without dedicated edge support construction.

 Sinkage and Responsiveness